ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 # Apache Kafka
-[Kafka]() is a distributed streaming platform.
+[Kafka](https://kafka.apache.org/) is a distributed streaming platform.
 It has three key capabilities:
-* Publish and subscribe to streams of records, similar to a message queue or enterprise messaging system.
+* Publish and subscribe streams of records, similar to a message queue or enterprise messaging system.
 * Store streams of data records on disk and replicate within the cluster for fault-tolerance.
-* It is built on top of the ZooKeeper synchronization service
+* It is built on top of the ZooKeeper synchronization service to keep topic, partition and offsets states
 * Process streams of records as they occur.

 ![](kafka-hl-view.png)

+The diagram above shows brokers allocated on three servers, partitions used by producer and consumers and data replication.
+Zookeeper runs also in cluster.
+Before going into the detail of this architecture we want to summarize the key concepts.

-## Summary
+## Key concepts
-* Kafka is run as a cluster on one or more **broker** servers that can span multiple data centers.
+* Kafka runs as a cluster of one or more **broker** servers that can, in theory, span multiple data centers.
 * The Kafka cluster stores streams of records in **topics**.
+Topic is referenced by producer to send data too, and subscribed by consumers.
 * Each broker may have zero or more partitions per topic.
-* Each partition is ordered immutable sequence of records.
+* Each partition is ordered immutable sequence of records, that are persisted for a long time period.
 * Each record consists of a key, a value, and a timestamp.
-* Consumer publish data records to topics and consumers subscribe to topics.
-* Each partition is replicated among brokers.
+* Producers publish data records to topic and consumers subscribe to topics.
+When a record is produced without specifying a partition, a partition will be chosen using a hash of the key.
+If the record did not provide a timestamp, the producer will stamp the record with its current time (creation time or log append time).
+They hold a pool of buffer to keep records not yet transmitted to the server.
-* Each partition is replicated across a configurable number of servers for fault tolerance
+* Each partition is replicated across a configurable number of servers for fault tolerance.
+The number of partition will depend on the number of consumer, the traffic pattern
-* Each partitioned message has a unique sequence id called **offset** (abcde, ab, a are offsets).
+* Each partitioned message has a unique sequence id called **offset** ("abcde, ab, a ..." are offsets).
-* offsets are maintained in Zookeeper, so consumer can read next message correctly even during broker server outrages.
+* Offsets are maintained in Zookeeper, so consumers can read next message (or from a specific offset) correctly even during broker server outrages.
 * Kafka uses topics with a pub/sub combined with queue model: it uses the concept of consumer group to divide the processing over a collection of consumer processes, and message can be broadcasted to multiple groups.
 * Zookeeper is used to keep cluster state, notify consumers and producers for new or failed broker
 * Stream processing is helpful for handling out-of-order data, *reprocessing* input as code changes, and performing stateful computations.
 It uses producer / consumer, stateful storage and consumer groups.
 It treats both past and future data the same way.
-* Consumer performs asynchronous pull to the connected broker via the subscription to a topic
+* Consumer performs asynchronous pull to the connected broker via the subscription to a topic.

 ###  Use cases
 * Aggregation of event coming from multiple producers.